dvanic/blogdown/content/training.md

 title: Training
 ---

-**I am a Fellow of the UK Higher Education Academy (FHEA) & a Carpentries Instructor trainer.
-I am passionate about using evidence-based teaching practices for supporting adult learners in developing digital skills.**
+**I am a Senior Fellow of the UK Higher Education Academy (FHEA) & a Carpentries Instructor trainer.<!-- I am passionate about using evidence-based teaching practices for supporting adult learners in developing digital skills.>**

 ## RStudio Certified training

-I am an [RStudio Certified Instructor](https://education.rstudio.com/trainers/) with over 6 years experience in developing and delivering training commercially and at Go8 Universities in Australia.
-If you are interested in commercial data science training using R or python, please reach out via email at d.vanichkina at gmail dot com.
+I am an [RStudio Certified Instructor](https://education.rstudio.com/trainers/) with 6+ experience in developing and delivering training commercially and at Go8 Universities in Australia.
+If you are interested in commercial data science training using R or Python, please reach out via email at d.vanichkina at gmail dot com.
 My ABN is 14 264 195 525.

 ## Professional experience at the Sydney Informatics Hub